apache/spark/docs/ml-linalg-guide.md

 WARN BLAS: Failed to load implementation from:com.github.fommil.netlib.NativeRefBLAS
 ```

-If native libraries are not properly configured in the system, the Java implementation (f2jBLAS) will be used as fallback option.
+If native libraries are not properly configured in the system, the Java implementation (javaBLAS) will be used as fallback option.

 ## Spark Configuration